Lorys89/ALCPlugFix/README.md

 -------
 By default it's code command is for Dell Laptop with Realtek ALC295 Audio Codec (layout 33) with Combo Jack, you may need to change that in `fixAudio` function.

-Running right click and click open for `install.command`.
+Running right click and click open in `install.command`.

-Running right click and click open for `uninstall.command`.
+Running right click and click open in `uninstall.command`.

 Credits